-Hymn History: Jesus Is the Sweetest Name I Know June 8, 2022
+Hymn History: Jesus Is the Sweetest Name I Know Guest Author

 “Wherefore God also hath highly exalted him, and given him a name which is above every name:“ – Philippians 2:9

-From 1922 – 1929, Peter W. Philpott was serving as the pastor of the Moody Church in Chicago, Illinois.
-One night he was awakened by a call to come help a young woman staying at the Stevens Hotel (now named the Conrad Hilton) in the city.
+From 1922 to 1929, Peter W. Philpott served as the pastor of the Moody Church in Chicago, Illinois.
+One night, he was awakened by a call to come help a young woman staying at the Stevens Hotel (now named the Conrad Hilton) in the city.
 He arrived to find her in the company of two family members.
-The woman, Lela Long, was gravely ill, and in great distress.
-Pastor Philpott prayed for her physical needs, and had the privilege of leading her to faith in Christ.
+The woman, Lela Long, was gravely ill and in great distress.
+Pastor Philpott prayed for her physical needs and had the privilege of leading her to faith in Christ.
 Late the next day, he phoned the hotel to see how she was doing, only to learn that the three people had checked out.
 He wondered what had become of them, but had no way of getting in touch.

-Five or six years later, Peter Philpott moved to California and was the pastor of a large church in Los Angeles, California.
+Five or six years later, Peter Philpott moved to Los Angeles, California, where he pastored a large church.
 At the close of a service, who should come up to him?
 The three people he had met in Chicago.
 They had seen his picture in a church advertisement and came to meet him.
 An emergency had required their rapid departure from Chicago, and they apologized for not getting in touch with him.

 Lela Long thanked him for pointing her to the Savior; her life was wonderfully changed, and she was now using her musical talent to serve the Lord.
 She handed Pastor Philpott a copy of Jesus Is the Sweetest Name I Know, written after her conversion: “I have written this especially for you, in remembrance of the day that you introduced me to the most wonderful Person I have ever known.”